-- · All information must be documented:
+All information must be documented:

 - Norms

 - Training certificates

 - Number of members

 - Meetings

 - Decisions

-Explain to the parents that all members' training certificates, attendance records, and decisions made at all LPAC meetings for English learners are to be documented.
+Explain to the parents that all members' training certificates, attendance records, and decisions made at all LPAC meetings for emergent bilingual students are to be documented.
 Emphasize that they, as parent representatives, will have a voice in these documented decisions.